hindu-comm/mail_stream_advaita-l/2017/07/Vaadiraaja_Teerthas_/01__Praveen_R._Bhat.md

 into brahmajnAna by his own knowledge which is in the form of Veda.
 If your knowledge is not pramANa for you, then you should be seeing, etc, through someone else's sight, etc.
-​

 > When I said no vyavahAra if we fail to recognize bEdha between sat and
 > asat vastus -- what I meant was that either sat vastus are tread same way
 > as asat vastus, or asat vastus are treated same sat ones.
 >
-​I do not know how you treat asat vastus, since I have never treated any atyanta asat vastu.​
+I do not know how you treat asat vastus, since I have never treated any atyanta asat vastu.

 An example might help -- say someone apply for PAN card for a vAndyaputra
 > and also for a real person.
 As a issuing authority if you fail to recognize
 > the difference between two applicant -- either you issue two PAN cards or
 > do not issue anything at all :)
 >
-​No, sorry, it doesn't.
-Its a non-example example or at best, another viShama udhAraNa.​
+No, sorry, it doesn't.
+Its a non-example example or at best, another viShama udhAraNa.

-​The vandhyAputra cannot apply for a PAN card.
-One who applied with false documents is an existent person and so are the documents existent. ​The authority doesn't make a differentiation between the non-existent person who didn't apply and another existent who applied, but on the merits of the existent documents of both sorts of people.
+The vandhyAputra cannot apply for a PAN card.
+One who applied with false documents is an existent person and so are the documents existent.
+The authority doesn't make a differentiation between the non-existent person who didn't apply and another existent who applied, but on the merits of the existent documents of both sorts of people.
 So either he issues one card